-However, these sensation are all pretty common and may not be a sign that something is wrong, says Mariell Jessup MD, FAHA, a cardiologist and chief science and medical officer at the American Heart Association (AHA).
-So if you're a little weirded out by your rapidly beating heart, Dr. Jessup breaks down what causes bedtime palpitations, how to reduce them, and when they might be a cause for concern.
+However, these sensation are all pretty common and may not be a sign that something is wrong, says Mariell Jessup MD, FAHA, a cardiologist and chief science and medical officer at the American Heart Association.
+But if you're a little weirded out by your rapidly beating heart, Dr. Jessup breaks down what causes bedtime heart palpitations, how to reduce them, and when your heart pounding at night might be a cause for concern.

 Why your heart races at night when you lie down

 You may be experiencing heart palpitations throughout the day, but you're more likely to notice them when you get into bed and settle in for the night, the Cleveland Clinic says.
 However, there are a few bedtime-specific reasons your heart might be racing above your resting heart rate at night.

 Body position also has an impact on heart rate and blood pressure.
 When you lay down, your cardiovascular system has to respond to the gravitational forces that shift when you change positions, whether that's standing, sitting, or laying down.
 It is also possible that laying on your left side can affect your heart's function, though further study is required for exact explanations, Dr. Jessup says.

-Additionally, Dr. Jessup adds that mental health factors like anxiety, depression, and acute emotional reactions like anger can have a distinct impact on your heart rate.
+Mental health factors like anxiety, depression, stress, and acute emotional reactions like anger can have a distinct impact on your heart rate.
 If you begin to think about your life's stressors or things troubling you when you lay down to sleep, it can cause your heart to race, says Dr. Jessup.
-The Centers for Disease Control and Prevention (CDC) reports that chronically unmanaged mental health disorders like anxiety and depression can lead to heart diseases, so seeking treatment for your mental health is important.
+Your heart can start racing from stress thanks to the activation of your sympathetic nervous system.

 What can you do to ease your racing heart

-If your heart palpitations are keeping you up at night, Dr. Jessup recommends you experiment with different sleeping positions—especially if you lay on your left side.
+If your heart palpitations are keeping you up at night, Dr. Jessup recommends you experiment with different sleeping positions—especially if you tend to lay on your left side.
 Laying on your back, sitting up, or sleeping on your right side might help the rhythm to right itself.